learn-academy-2023-delta/week-2-assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React props:
+1. React:

 2. React lifecycle methods:

-3. Logic/smart component:
+3. React state:

-4. Display/dumb component:
+4. Component invocation/call:

 5. DOM Events: